jnozzi/cocoadev.com/markdown/PoseAsAspects.md

 ----
 an Old problem:

-Originally the idea of this type of Aspect was use the objc runtime's ability to let subclasses pose as their super class, to dynamically make subclasses of any class we'd like to create an aspect on, add the methods we're going to have as General/PointCuts, and then swap their General/IMPs with General/IMPs to replace methods (taking the right number of arguments) that just call the original method which we have reference to as _cmd on super..
+Originally the idea of this type of Aspect was use the objc runtime's ability to let subclasses pose as their super class, to dynamically make subclasses of any class we'd like to create an aspect on, add the methods we're going to have as PointCuts, and then swap their IMPs with IMPs to replace methods (taking the right number of arguments) that just call the original method which we have reference to as _cmd on super..
 There is a big problem with this approach.
 I thought I could just do [super performSelector: _cmd];  But what I really need is a [self performSelectorOnSuper: _cmd]; method.  because clearly it doesn't matter whether I call  [super performSelector: _cmd]; or  [self performSelector: _cmd];.
-Because performSelector is implemented in General/NSObject, not in my Aspect class or any other class involved here.
+Because performSelector is implemented in NSObject, not in my Aspect class or any other class involved here.
 Instead I have to do something like: